Supportive care for laryngeal cancer

 Tooth decay

-Tooth decay (also called dental cavities or dental caries) is a late side effect of radiation therapy to the head and neck.
-Radiation therapy can damage the salivary glands so they do not produce as much saliva.
+Radiation therapy can damage the salivary glands so they don’t produce as much saliva.
 Saliva helps to clean the teeth and gums, so when less saliva is made, there is an increased risk of developing cavities and gum disease.

-A dental checkup is often done before treatment starts.
 Good mouth care is very important to prevent problems.
 Regular visits to the dentist after treatment are often recommended.

-Find out more about nutrition for people with cancer.
+Find out more about weight loss.

 Lowered thyroid function